Variable star: Cepheids and cepheid-like variables

-This group consists of several kinds of pulsating stars, all found on the instability strip, that swell and shrink very regularly caused by the star's own mass resonance, generally by the fundamental frequency.
-Generally the Eddington valve mechanism for pulsating variables is believed to account for cepheid-like pulsations.
+The Hertzsprung–Russell diagram is a scatter plot of stars showing the relationship between the absolute magnitude and the spectral class (luminosity vs. effective temperature).
+Most ordinary stars like the Sun occupy a band called the main sequence that runs from lower right to upper left on this diagram.
+Several kinds of these pulsating stars occupy a box called the Cepheid instability strip that crosses the main sequence in the region of A- and F-class stars, then proceeds vertically and to the right on the H–R diagram, finally crossing the track for supergiants.
+These stars swell and shrink very regularly, caused by the star's own mass resonance, generally by the fundamental frequency.
+The Eddington valve mechanism for pulsating variables is believed to account for cepheid-like pulsations.

+The pulsational instability of Cepheid variables correlates with variations in the spectral class, effective temperature, and surface radial velocity of the star.
 Each of the subgroups on the instability strip has a fixed relationship between period and absolute magnitude, as well as a relation between period and mean density of the star.
-The period-luminosity relationship was first established for Delta Cepheids by Henrietta Leavitt, and makes these high luminosity Cepheids very useful for determining distances to galaxies within the Local Group and beyond.
-Edwin Hubble used this method to prove that the so-called spiral nebulae are in fact distant galaxies.
+The period-luminosity relationship makes these high luminosity Cepheids very useful for determining distances to galaxies within the Local Group and beyond.

-Note that the Cepheids are named only for Delta Cephei, while a completely separate class of variables is named after Beta Cephei.
+The Cepheids are named only for Delta Cephei, while a completely separate class of variables is named after Beta Cephei.